 Where is contemporary poetry heading?
 What is it turning towards and what are the implications of its movements?
 How is contemporary poetry dealing with questions of activism, resistance, representation and voice?
 What orders structure the rooms of poetry, and what strategies and ways to take place in them, or make up others, is there?

-Themes as ”collectivity” and ”power” have throughout the last six years and within the context of the festival made possible discussions on positions, the subject of poetry, responsibility, the relation between audience and poet(s), the given conditions of poetry and its specific possibilities, boundaries and challenges.
+Themes as ”collectivity”, ”power” and ”orientation” have throughout the last seven years and within the context of the festival made possible discussions on positions, the subject of poetry, responsibility, the relation between audience and poet(s), the given conditions of poetry and its specific possibilities, boundaries and challenges.
 Questions we understand as highly relevant for the poetry of our time.
 Strengthening and encouraging these discussions, providing spaces for them to involve poets as well as listeners and readers, is one of the festivals main assignments.
 We work thematically to exercise and challenge poetry as a way of thinking, of asking questions, opening up for critical conversations and perspectives on the common as well as the personal life.

 Göteborg poetry festival is a place, a context and a situation where poetry can (come to) be under its own conditions and forms.
 We also multiply these forms.
 We put an effort into creating a space that allows for a range of different kinds of readings and performances.
 Our wish is to let every element have its own structure and form, while corresponding with the main theme of the festival.
 That means the master of ceremony and the presentation of the poets is as an important part of the festival as is the scenography, the folders, the web site.

 Göteborg poetry festival is a place for talks and conversations encircling, surrounding and leading into, and out of, poetry.
 In that way poetry can function as a way of thinking.
 The festival offers contexts for such a thinking, and asks questions about its political, literary, time-bound terms and stipulations.
 Therefore the talks and seminars are as important as the readings.